MicrosoftDocs/appcenter-docs/docs/diagnostics/features.md

     - `stackTrace`: optional string with raw stack trace
     - `innerException`: optional array with inner exceptions

 You can find examples of how to upload a crash report, error report, and attachment below.
+For more specifications, you can find the complete file [here](https://in.appcenter.ms/preview/swagger.json).

 ### Upload a crash report